Pedophile advocacy groups: United States

 In the United States, pro-pedophile groups have often been inspired by their European counterparts, with some being transitory in nature and emerging in wake of criminal cases, and others being more long-lived.
-Some of these organizations have been investigated by law-enforcement agencies, with illegal seizures of evidence, arrests and incarcerations of their leaders taking place.
+Some of these organizations have been investigated by law-enforcement agencies, with seizures of evidence, arrests and incarcerations of their leaders taking place.
 Some members of these groups have used pseudonyms to hide their identities.